AmpersandJS/ampersand-state/README.md

 Check if the state is currently in a valid state, it does this by calling the `validate` method, of your state if you've provided one.

-### dataTypes  `datatypes = { customType : definition}`
+### dataTypes  `datatypes = myCustomTypes`
 ampersand-state defines several built-in datatypes:  `string`, `number`, `boolean`, `array`, `object`, `date`, or `any`.
 Of these, `object`, `array` and `any` allow for a lot of extra flexibility.
 However sometimes it may be useful to define your own custom datatypes.
 Then you can use these types in the `props` below with all their features (like `required`, `default`, etc).

 To define a type, you generally will provide an object with 4 member functions (though only 2 are usually necessary)  `get`, `set`, `default`, and `compare`.

+`set : function(newVal){};  returns {type : type, val : newVal};`:  Called on every set, returns an object with two members : `val` and `type`.
+If the 'type' value does not equal the name of the dataType you defined, a `TypeError` will be thrown.
+`compare : function(currentVal, newVal, attributeName){}; returns boolean`:  Called on every set, Should return true if `oldVal` and `newVal` are equal.
+Non-equal values will eventually trigger `change` events (unless `{silent : true}` is an option sent to the state's `set` method (not to be confused with the `set` method of the dataType).
+`get : function(val){} returns val;`:  Overrides the default getter of this type.
+Useful if you want to make defensive copies.
+For example, the `date` dataType returns a clone of the internally saved `date` to keep the internal state consistent.
+`default : function(){} returns val;`:  The returns the default value for this type.

 For example, let's say your application uses a special type of date, "JulianDate".
 You'd like to setup this as a type in state, but don't want to just use `any` or `object` as the type.
 To define it:
 ```javascript
 // Julian Date is a 'class' defined elsewhere:
 // it has an 'equals' method and takes `{julianDays : number}` as a constructor